andrecaiado/nestjs-blockchain-txs/docs/conceptualization.md

 ## Transaction

-The transaction holds the information about the funds that are being transferred from one wallet to another.
+The transaction holds the information about the funds that are transferred from one wallet to another.

 The information is the following:
 - `id`: The transaction id is a hash of the transaction data (sender, recipient, amount and the timestamp to prevent duplicate transaction ids).